shulthz/bitshares.foundation/accounting.md

 permalink: /accounting
 ---

-It is our pleasure to now publicly announce another major step for the [BitShares Blockchain Foundation](http://bitshares.foundation) towards transparency, openness and accountability.
+The [BitShares Blockchain Foundation](http://bitshares.foundation) seeks to provide insight and transparency for the escrow services to create openness and accountability towards the community.

 Since we are in the fortunate position to have received sufficient trust from BTS token holders to successfully operate [multiple escrow workers](http://www.bitshares.foundation/worker), we feel the need to be as transparent as humanly possible to these token holders as to how the funds are used.